SangwoonYun/SangwoonYun/README.md

 ### Who am I
 * Living in Ansan, Republic of Korea
-* Master's course student at Hanyang University
+* Doctoral course student at Hanyang University
-* Department of Applied Artificial Intelligence
+* Department of Computer Science & Engineering
-* Major in Bio Artificial Intelligence
 * Researcher in the Cyber Physical System Laboratory

 ### Interested in